-Peninsula College requires all students to register for classes prior to the start of each quarter.
-Changes to your courses (adding or dropping) should be made before the start of the quarter.
-This can be done on the college website at pencol.edu or by filling out the student add/drop form, which is available in the Student Services Office.
+Peninsula College requires all students to register for classes by the second day of each quarter.
+Changes to your courses (adding or dropping) should therefore be made before the start of the quarter.
+This can be done on the College website at pencol.edu through ctcLink or by filling out the student add/drop form.
+The forms are available online or through the Student Services office.